Cftok-Main/Dice-Seed/README.md

 The worksheet converts it into seedwords.

-24. word must be taken from seedpicker.
+The 24th word must be taken from seedpicker.
 Save the Seedpicker-page onto your computer and use it offline.
-25. Adresses and keys can be extracted wit iancoleman bip39-mnemonic code converter.
+Adresses and keys can be extracted wit iancoleman bip39-mnemonic code converter.
 Save the page and use it offline.